 I am a graduate of Ramapo College of New Jersey with a degree in Spanish Language Studies and a certification from the state of New Jersey to teach Spanish K-12.
 Because of my passion for language learning, I am interested in teaching Spanish, teaching English as a Second Language, and teaching English abroad.
 I am also interested in Social Work, because I love working with people, especially youth and children.
 I am particularly passionate about at-risk education that expands opportunities to those from backgrounds of lower socioeconomic status.

-Ramapo College of New Jersey - BA, Spanish Language Studies
+Undergraduate Degree: Ramapo College of New Jersey - Bachelor in Arts, Spanish Language Studies

 What is your teaching philosophy?